-Relationship between performance correctness and response time information and leads to more errors thus shortening the RTs for HITs.
+Examining various response correctness patterns in relationship to the distribution of RTs, suggests that part of the processing reflected variations in error-inducing strategies.
+The early part of the RT distribution appears to reflect a bias to respond (more False Alarms) that reduces time to process information and leads to more errors thus shortening the RTs for HITs.
 As the strategy becomes less about distinguishing between new and repeated images and more about rapid response, showing a speed/accuracy trade-off in this narrow range, with the average number of Correct Rejections dropping to 9.
 However, with slower RTs there is a clear relationship to decrease of HITs, reflecting the failure to either encode or recognize repeated images and taking exponentially longer to process the visual information.
-This analysis is particularly relevant for identifying progressive loss of synaptic connections, as seen in aging and AD (Gordon and Carson, 1990; Ratcliff et al., 2021), which are accompanied by a retrogenesis of the responses is related to making faster incorrect responses neurons (Ashford et al., 1998b; Ashford and Bayley, 2013) and changes in control of executive function (Yesavage et al., 2011).
-These effects likely alter neuroplasticity and the efficiency of the information processing sequence and the resources available for encoding and recognizing item information over the duration of the task (Ashford and Jarvik, 1985; Coleman and Yao, 2003; Ashford, 2019).
-Accordingly, each 50% loss of neural processing capacity would slow RT by about 100 ms.
+This analysis is particularly relevant for identifying progressive loss of synaptic connections, as seen in aging and AD (Gordon & Carson, 1990; Ratcliff et al., 2021), which are accompanied by a retrogenesis of the neurons (Ashford & Bayley, 2013; J W Ashford et al., 1998) and changes in control of executive function (Yesavage et al., 2011).
+These effects likely alter neuroplasticity and the efficiency of the information processing sequence and the resources available for encoding and recognizing item information over the duration of the task (J. W. Ashford, 2019; Ashford & Jarvik, 1985; Coleman & Yao, 2003).
+Accordingly, each 50% loss of neural processing capacity would slow RT by about 100 msecs.